-Site Name (Area, ha) Qualifying features and conservation objectives Key vulnerabilities Non-qualifying habitats and species upon which the qualifying habitats and/or species depend Kingley Valey SAC (208.05 ha) Qualifying features: H6210 Semi-natural dry grasslands and scrubland facies: on calcareous substrates (Festuco-Brometalia) H91J0 Taxus baccata woods of the British Isles Conservation objectives: Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the Deer Large herds of fallow deer present on the site appear to be a large factor in preventing natural regeneration of the yew trees.
+Site Name (Area, ha) Qualifying features and conservation objectives Key vulnerabilities Non-qualifying habitats and species upon which the qualifying habitats and/or species depend Kingley Valey SAC (208.05 ha) Qualifying features: H6210 Semi-natural dry grasslands and scrubland facies: on calcareous substrates (Festuco-Brometalia) H91J0 Taxus baccata woods of the British Isles Conservation objectives: Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the Favourable Conservation Status of its Qualifying Features, by maintaining or restoring; The extent and distribution of qualifying natural habitats and habitats The structure and function (including typical species) Large herds of fallow deer present on the site appear to be a large factor in preventing natural regeneration of the yew trees.
 Surveys carried out in 2013 recorded little or no regeneration of yew.
 Undergrazing Undergrazing is a threat at this site due to the conflicting issues around grazing animals and yew toxicity.
-Agriculture Natural England's Conservation Objectives: Supplementary Advice for this site [See reference 62] identify the following dependencies: Yew woodland requires shallow, dry soils usually on chalk or limestone slopes, but in a few areas stands on more mesotrophic soils are found.
-Semi- natural dry grasslands are generally found on thin, well-drained, lime-rich soils associated with chalk and limestone.
-These habitats are associated with a community of plant
+Agriculture Parts of the site are adjacent to land that is intensively managed for agriculture.
+This management includes the regular application of fertiliser and pesticide, which, if allowed to come into direct contact with the grassland sward, can destroy the sward entirely or, through the addition of nitrogen cause loss of species diversity.
+Air pollution Natural England's Conservation Objectives: Supplementary Advice for this site [See reference 65] identify the following dependencies: Yew woodland requires shallow, dry soils usually on chalk or limestone slopes, but in a few areas stands on more mesotrophic soils are found.
+Seminatural dry grasslands are generally found on thin, well-drained, lime-rich soils associated with chalk and limestone.
+These habitats are associated with a community of plant species, which need to be maintained as components of the qualifying habitats.
+In most cases increasing actual and functional landscape-scale connectivity would be beneficial.
+Securing the uptake of agri-environmental agreements on neighbouring land could serve to improve the quality of the landscape surrounding Kingley Vale.